sdbx/Utils/btn/SPECIFICATION.md

 ## Command Line Argument

-A conforming implementation must have only one command line argument (except the program name), `N`.
+A conforming implementation must have only one command line argument (except for the program name), `N`.

 The implementation must follow the error handling behavior described in the Error Handling section in the following situations: